muratk5n/thirdwave/en/README.md

 ---

+Before the state creation, they asked Otto to give land for Israel - Otto was bunch of backward Romanesque inbred boneheads but even they smelled a problem, refused.

+---

+Israel of today continues to be a useful tool for the outer alliance, making good use of Britain's investment in the matter.

+---

+Pakistan - India conflict?
+Created by the Brits as an imperial project through their infamous partition (making sure to leave behind a constant struggle that could be exploited later).

+Israel-Palestine conflict?
+Created by the Brits as an imperial [project](2020/06/10-myths-israel.html#uk) - the religious aspects on both Christian and Jewish believers were utilized for strategic means.

+---

 H2 View: "One key zero-emissions product Cummins revealed at IAA is its fourth-generation hydrogen fuel cell engine.
 Designed to meet the duty-cycle, performance and packaging requirements of medium- and